GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Frames Carried in Channel Packets

 MC Channels will contain normal QUIC 1-rtt data packets (see Section 17.3.1 of {{RFC9000}}) except using the Channel ID instead of a Connection ID.
-The packets are protected with the keys from MC_CHANNEL_KEY frames for the corresponding channel.
+The packets are protected with the keys from MC_KEY frames for the corresponding channel.

-Data packet hashes will also be sent in MC_CHANNEL_INTEGRITY frames, as keys cannot be trusted for integrity due to giving them to too many receivers, as in {{I-D.draft-krose-multicast-security}}.
+Data packet hashes will also be sent in MC_INTEGRITY frames, as keys cannot be trusted for integrity due to giving them to too many receivers, as in {{I-D.draft-krose-multicast-security}}.

 The 1-rtt packets in multicast channels will have a restricted set of frames.
 Since the channel is strictly 1-way server to client, the general principle is that broadcastable shared server->client data frames can be sent, but frames that make sense only for individualized connections cannot.